Common questions

 Socialstyrelsen Ovanliga diagnoser, 22q-deletionssyndromet.

-Harmony is not intended to detect mosaicism, partial chromosome aneuploidy, translocations or maternal aneuploidy.
-Harmony does not detect neural tube defects.
+NIPT is not intended to detect mosaicism, partial chromosome aneuploidy, chromosomal translocations, or maternal aneuploidy.
+NIPT does not detect neural tube defects.

-Harmony Prenatal Test is a screening test.
-Results should be confirmed with diagnostic testing.
+NIPT is a screening test which means that all high-risk results should be confirmed with diagnostic testing.

 When you are pregnant, your blood contains fragments of your developing baby’s DNA.
-Harmony Prenatal Test is a new type of test that analyzes DNA in a sample of your blood to predict the probability of trisomy 21 (Down syndrome) and other genetic conditions called trisomy 18 and trisomy 13.
+NIPT analyzes this DNA in a sample of your blood to determine the probability of trisomy 21 (Down syndrome) and other genetic conditions such as trisomy 18 and trisomy 13.

-Harmony delivers clear answers as early as the first trimester with a single blood draw.
+NIPT delivers clear answers as early as the first trimester with a single blood draw.
 Other commonly used tests (FTS = KUB) are performed later in pregnancy and may require multiple office visits.
-Traditional 1st trimester serum screening tests are associated with a false-positive rate as high as 5%.2
+Traditional first trimester serum screening tests are associated with a false-positive rate as high as 5%.

-Yes, Harmony Prenatal Test includes the option to evaluate fetal sex and the number of X and Y sex chromosomes, if you ask your doctor to request this additional analysis.
+Yes, NIPT includes the option to evaluate fetal sex and sex chromosome aneuploidies (abnormalities in the number of X and Y chromosomes), if you ask your healthcare provider to request this additional analysis.

-The risk of Down syndrome in a pregnancy increases with maternal age, however, most cases occur in women who are under age 35.4 The Harmony Prenatal Test has been extensively validated in women both over and under 35.1
+The risk of Down syndrome in a pregnancy increases with maternal age; however, most cases occur in women who are under age 35 (simply because more babies are born to younger women).
+Moreover, the incidence of deletion and duplication syndromes is the same regardless of age.

-You can get the Harmony Prenatal Test with a simple blood draw as early as 10 weeks into your pregnancy, or any time later in pregnancy.
-You should have made an ultrasound scan first to know if it is one or two babies.
+You can get NIPT with a simple blood draw as early as 10 weeks into your pregnancy, or any time later in pregnancy.
+You should have an ultrasound scan first to confirm gestational age and whether you are carrying one or two babies.

-Harmony is a simple blood test but you will also get information from your healthcare provider.
+NIPT is a simple blood test, but you will also get information from your healthcare provider.
 Contact your healthcare provider for an appointment.
 The results are usually available within 10 working days.

-Harmony is not yet included in public healthcare in Sweden.
-Ask your healthcare provider about the cost (including ultrasound scan and councelling).
+NIPT is not yet included in public healthcare in Sweden.
+Ask your healthcare provider about the cost, which typically includes the ultrasound scan and counselling.

 In the section about chromosomal conditions you will find information about the syndromes and links to further information.

-If you want to know the sex of the twins the results are either “2 girls” or “at least one boy”.
+If you want to know the sex of the twins, the results will indicate either “2 girls” or “at least one boy” (if Y chromosome is detected).

 For questions that relate to your specific case and personal concerns, it’s best to talk to your healthcare provider.